jac0bbennett/DumbCoin/README.md

 * Zero fee
 * SqliteDB ledger allowing for easy data access by apps
 * 100% instamined
-* Susceptible to double spending
+* Most likely can double spend if you tried hard enough

 ## How to Use